 Search Trend Searches have steadily increased for the last 5 or so years, with related terms (like “open shelving brackets”) increasing rapidly.

 5. Marble Had a strong showing, making an appearance in 25% of all articles surveyed.
 Marble looks so cool, so that may have created some undue influence in recommendation articles.
+(Marbled antiqued mirror was also mentioned in 15% of all articles.)

 Search Trend Searches have increased every year for the last 5 or so, especially with interest in NYC, New Jersey, and Connecticut.